awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance.md

 ## Step 5: Verify Your Deployment<a name="tutorials-on-premises-instance-5-verify-deployment"></a>

-To verify the deployment was successful, follow the instructions in [View Deployment Details with AWS CodeDeploy](deployments-view-details.md), and then return to this page\.
+To verify the deployment was successful, follow the instructions in [View AWS CodeDeployDeployment Details ](deployments-view-details.md), and then return to this page\.

 If the deployment was successful, you'll find four text files in the `c:\temp\CodeDeployExample` folder \(for Windows Server\) or `/tmp/CodeDeployExample` \(for Ubuntu Server and RHEL\)\.